Do not be afraid to say 'NO'

 ~ say No to any man who keeps saying No to you too!

-If you have been a ‘Yes’ person for your entire life, then it may take time for people around you to adjust to your 'No'.
-Oh, it will be a hell of adjustment, actually!
 You may lose some people in the process (I call them users and leaches) and your family and friends may not be happy at first.
 AND IT IS OK.
 It is expected.
 It will be like a ‘cleaning’ procedure – users and leaches will fall off and only those who truly care will stay.
 Makes sense?

 When we change, we force people around us to change too.
 You may go as far as start saying little ‘No’-s to something insignificant.
 Just say that small ‘No’ and notice how it makes you feel.
 As you gain confidence, saying 'No' to bigger things will become easier and less scary.